 Chocolate Yule Log

-6 EGG WHITES, room temperature 3/4 tsp. cream of tartar 2/3 cup granulated sugar, DIVIDED 6 EGG YOLKS, room temperature 1/2 tsp. almond extract 1/2 tsp. vanilla 1/4 tsp. salt 1/2 cup ground almonds (2 oz.)
-1/4 cup all-purpose flour Powdered sugar, sifted Chocolate buttercream frosting SYRUP: 1/2 cup granulated sugar 1/2 cup water 1 tbsp. almond-flavored liqueur, OPTIONAL
+6 large EGG yolks, room temperature 6 large EGG whites, room temperature 3/4 tsp. cream of tartar 2/3 cup granulated sugar, DIVIDED 1/2 tsp. almond extract 1/2 tsp. vanilla 1/4 tsp. salt 1/2 cup ground almonds (2 oz.)
+1/4 cup all-purpose flour powdered sugar, sifted 1 cup chocolate buttercream frosting SYRUP: 1/2 cup granulated sugar 1/2 cup water 1 Tbsp. almond-flavored liqueur, OPTIONAL

 Yields: 10 servings